 In order to determine whether MMA is a “real” martial art, we must first develop an account of what it means to be a real martial art.
 To do this, we will leverage Plato’s account of craft.
 The craft account basically offers a way of separating practices that aim at goods with internal rational structures––and thus are able to be taught, have experts, and have stance-independent excellences––from those that do not.
-We think that the craft account is particularly illuminating in this context because of the explicit comparisons that have been made between MMA and things like street fighting, brawling, and “human cockfighting” for the purpose of discrediting MMA as a legitimate sport and a legitimate martial art.
+We think that the craft account is particularly illuminating in this context because of the explicit comparisons that have been made between MMA and things like street fighting, brawling, and “human cockfighting” for the purpose of discrediting MMA.
 MMA has often been criticized for being random, violent show-fighting between aggressive hotheads, which contrasts with what such critics see as the disciplined, restrained sparring between masters that occurs in martial arts.
 We believe that this perceived contrast between MMA and martial arts maps onto the distinction between crafts and knacks that Plato discusses in his craft account: true martial arts resemble what Plato describes as crafts, while MMA, if the criticism of it holds, resembles what Plato describes as knacks.
 If MMA is a knack rather than a craft, then this would suggest that MMA is not a real martial art, since martial arts are crafts.
 Thus, the craft account can be used as a means to distinguish real martial arts from mere imitators.

 Crafts